Stacy, California

-Stacy was an unincorporated town in Lassen County, California.
+Stacy was an unincorporated town in Lassen County, California, United States.
 It is located 15 mi north-northeast of Doyle, at an elevation of 4016 feet (1224 m).
 It was founded as a station on the Fernley and Lassen Railway in expectation of agricultural development of the area; without irrigation, however, the area faded away.

 A post office operated at Stacy from 1912 to 1951.
 The name honored Stacy Spoon, the wife of the postmaster.